theo-armour/2020/sandbox/us-county-votes/README.md

 ## To Do / Wish List

 * Add indicators that show which counties have flipped since previous vote
+* Add bitmap map underlay
+* Show geoJSON in 3D
+* Better and more authoritative statistics

 ## Issues